luisdecker/X510UR-Hackintosh/README.md

 ### 1) Prepare bootable usb stick and Install
 I followed the process described [here](https://github.com/nguyentrucxinh/ASUS-VivoBook-X510UQR-Hackintosh/blob/master/Guide.md).
 Check your BIOS configuration and follow the guide.
 Stop before "Post Installation"

+You may move the EFI folder to the EFI folder of the installation media so it can boot.

 ### 2) Copy EFI folder to you EFI/ESP folder
 This will enable you to boot from the installed MacOS.
 Check your boot options to boot from clover.